 We use a risk matrix to evaluate both the likelihood and severity of the deviation.
 We recommend the use of “anchored scales” to ensure that the group is in agreement.
 Instead of using “high”, “medium”, or “low” frequency, you should use, “daily”, “weekly”, “monthly”.
 For Health and Safety, your scale should go all the way from a “minor injury requiring first aid” to “loss of life.”

 Facilitation of the HAZOP Study

-In opening the session it was important to clearly define the scope of the review, as well as the design intent of the plant.
-The scope helps ensure that nothing will be missed through oversight.
-And having a clear design intent (e.g. The plant will process 3 million pounds of ore into 100,000 ounces of titanium annually, safely, efficiently and within all environmental regulations.) helps the group identify operational issues.
+In opening the session it is important to clearly define the scope of the review.
+The scope helps ensure that we will not miss anything through oversight.
+Since we are looking for deviations from the design intent, it is imperative that you have a clearly stated design intent. e.g. The plant will safely and efficiently process 3 million pounds of ore into 100,000 ounces of titanium annually.

 Keeping the group focused

-Another facilitation challenge is the sheer volume of detail that needs to be considered.
-The facilitator needs to be aware of the group’s energy and focus and to take action when either is faltering.
-If the facilitator does not take action either something important could be missed or the decisions and documentation could be inadequate.
+Another facilitation challenge is the sheer volume of detail that we need to consider.
+The facilitator must be aware of the group’s energy, and focus, and take action when either is faltering.

 Note Taking and Reporting

-The final issue is the quality of the documentation.
-When working through a long and detailed process like this the documentation could suffer.
+The facilitator also needs to be concerned about the quality of the documentation.
+A HAZOP is a long and detailed process and it is very easy to “move on” before the documentation is crisp, clear and concise.
 To address this we found it useful to review the documentation of the hazards a second time the next day.
-The documentation was often improved during this review.
+We improved the quality of the documentation every time we did this.